-The eXpert 7600 series single column testing machines are capable of performing tension, compression, flexure and peel/adhesion tests in an affordable and compact package.
-Efficient in design, units fit within a 431x520mm space with force capacities to 5kN.
+The eXpert 7600 series is a tabletop single-column testing machine capable of performing tension, compression, flexure, and peel/adhesion tests in an affordable and compact package.
+Efficient in design, units fit within a 431x520mm space with force capacities up to 5kN.
 These machines also feature the industry’s largest vertical test space, making them ideal for testing high elongation materials.
-ADMET offers a full line of grips, fixtures, load cells, extensometers and heating and cooling systems.
-If your testing requires more than our standard systems offer, we can modify the stroke, speed or add a torsion actuator for biaxial tests to meet your needs.
+ADMET offers a full line of grips, fixtures, load cells, extensometers, and heating and cooling systems.
+If your testing requires more than our standard systems offer, we can modify the stroke, and speed, or add a torsion actuator for biaxial tests to meet your needs.

 To Determine the Peel Strength of Medical Tape, ADMET Recommends eXpert 7601 Adhesive Testing System